 The majority of greenhouse gas emissions (72%) can be attributed to energy.
 Of that 72%, the manufacturing and transportation sectors together make up 27.7%, which is the main contributor to the decrease in greenhouse gas emissions that are being experienced around the world due to COVID-19 restrictions.

-However, it is not feasible to assume that these emission levels are going to remain where they are once the coronavirus restrictions are lifted.
+However, it’s not feasible to assume emission levels are going to remain where they are once COVID-19 restrictions are lifted.
 Therefore, we must look to the highest contributor of energy consumption, which is electricity and heat, and find solutions to decrease emissions.

-Currently, there are many companies creating technology to support the goals of lowering emissions, slowing climate change, and lowering energy consumption.
-Melink Corporation, a leader in Zero-Energy buildings, offers five energy solutions to help create healthy buildings and lower energy consumption:
+Currently, there are multiple companies creating technology to support the goals of lowering emissions, slowing climate change, and lowering energy consumption.
+Melink Corporation is a leader in Zero-Energy buildings.
+Melink offers five energy solutions to create healthy buildings and decrease energy consumption:

-Each one of these services not only helps to create a sustainable world for future generations but also serves as a cost-saving opportunity for businesses to implement.
+Each of these services help create a sustainable world for future generations.
+They also serve as cost-saving opportunities for businesses to implement.

 Coronavirus and Climate Change

-In summary, what is coronavirus teaching us about how to decrease climate change?
+In summation, what’s COVID-19 teaching us about decreasing climate change?
 Well, that’s a loaded question that cannot be answered fully.
 But the solution starts with decision makers, business owners/operators, and individual consumers.
-If any good can come from this pandemic, maybe it’s how our perspective is changing.
-Now, perhaps more than ever, we see the importance of preserving this world that we all know and love — not just maintaining our current environment — and ensuring future generations are set up for success.
-We can do better when it comes to climate change, whether coronavirus is in the picture or not.
+If any good comes from this pandemic, maybe it’s how our perspective is changing.
+Now, more than ever, we see the importance of preserving this world.
+This can be accomplished through maintaining our current environment and ensuring future generations are set up for success.
+We can improve when it comes to climate change, whether coronavirus is in the picture or not.